Learn More & Apply for the 2018 REU Program

 - Attend U.S. college or university; preference to students from primarily undergraduate institutions and non-ReNUWIt campuses

 - Students from diverse groups traditionally underrepresented in science and engineering programs are encouraged to apply

 1. Complete the online application form (http://ow.ly/u4jR30fObs8) by 11:59pm (Pacific) on Saturday, February 10, 2018.
 In addition to the online application questions you will be asked to upload:

 - Unofficial transcript(s) from all undergraduate institutions attended

 - Why you are interested in the ReNUWIt REU program, and how it may help you attain your professional goals

 2. You must also request letters of recommendation from two (2) referees.
 Your referees may be college professors who know you from classes and/or prior research experiences, current or former bosses, or other individuals who are well-suited to comment on your scholarship and character.
-Referees should upload letters on your behalf (available Fall 2017) by February 9, 2018.
+Letters may be addressed to "Dr. Pam McLeod" and/or "ReNUWIt REU Program Selection Committee."
+Referees should upload letters on your behalf (http://ow.ly/36S630fO9Nc) by February 10, 2018.

 Feeling confused?
 See Pathways to Science's tips on getting strong letters of recommendation.